What Treatments a Cosmetologist Can And Can’t Perform?

 The other consideration on whether or not a licensed cosmetologist can do chemical peels is state regulations.

 As previously stated, most cosmetologists are licensed in skin care and can thus perform chemical peels.
-However, there are certain restrictions on what level of chemical peels you can perform, and special certification requirements necessary for estheticians and cosmetologists alike.
+However, there are certain restrictions on what level of chemical peels you can perform, and special certification requirements are necessary for estheticians and cosmetologists alike.

 Chemical peel “levels”